mattermost/mattermost-cloud/README.md

   export AWS_SECRET_ACCESS_KEY=YOURSECRETACCESSKEY
   ```
 7. Create an S3 bucket to store the kops state
-8. Clone this repository into your GOPATH
+8. Clone this repository into your GOPATH (or anywhere if you have Go Modules enabled)

 ### Building